December 30, 2025 (5mo ago)

 Dyson Device (port 1883)

-The agent reasons about intent, selects appropriate tools, executes them, and synthesizes results into natural language.
-Reliable and extensible.
+The agent reasons about intent, selects the appropriate tools, executes them, and synthesizes the results back into natural language, which keeps the whole thing both reliable and easy to extend.

 Natural language chat interface for controlling Dyson air purifier